 A Brooks Regent collaboration with the athletic-apparel label, Fairplay, marked the end of the Heritage Collection.

 6. The Fusion

-Initially introduced in 1992, the Brooks Fusion appeared with an early 21st-century design.
-The sporty and cutting-edge sneakers featured a multi-color look and transparent heel windows which showed the excellent heel cushioning technology inside.
+Initially introduced in 1992, the sporty Brooks Fusion appeared with an early 21st-century design.
+The cutting-edge sneakers featured a multi-color look and transparent heel windows which showed the excellent heel cushioning technology inside.